Born: May 30, 1928

 Because of her photographic background, still images are often of significance in her films.
 Still images may serve symbolic or narrative purposes, and each element of them is important.
 There is sometimes conflict between still and moving images in her films, and she often mixes still images (snapshots) in with moving images.[9]
 Varda pays very close attention to detail and is highly conscious of the implications of each cinematic choice she makes.
 Elements of the film are rarely just functional, each element has its own implications, both on its own and that it lends to the entire film's message.[9]

-In 1984, Varda made Sans toit ni loi (known in most English-speaking countries as Vagabond), which is a drama about the death of a young female drifter named Mona.
+In 1984, Varda created Sans toit ni loi, or Vagabond in English, which is a drama about the death of a young female drifter named Mona.
 The death is investigated by an unseen and unheard interviewer who focuses on the people who have last seen her.
 The story of Vagabond is told through nonlinear techniques, with the film being divided into forty-seven episodes, and each episode about Mona being told from a different person's perspective.
-Vagabond is considered to be one of Agnès Varda's greater feminist works in how the film deals with the de-fetishization of the female body from the male perspective.[22]
+Vagabond is considered to be one of Agnès Varda's greater feminist works in how the film deals with the de-fetishization of the female body from the male perspective.

 Year | Original title | English title | Credits |